mpv-player/mpv/DOCS/man/options.rst

     on the situation, either of these might be slower than the other method.
     This option allows control over this.

-``--cache-file=<path>``
+``--cache-file=<TMP|path>``
-    Create a cache file on the filesystem with the given name.
-The file is always overwritten.
+    Create a cache file on the filesystem.

+    There are two ways of using this:

+    1. Passing a path (a filename).
+The file will always be overwritten.
 When the general cache is enabled, this file cache will be used to store whatever is read from the source stream.

        This will always overwrite the cache file, and you can't use an existing cache file to resume playback of a stream.
 (Technically, mpv wouldn't even know which blocks in the file are valid and which not.)

        The resulting file will not necessarily contain all data of the source stream.
 For example, if you seek, the parts that were skipped over are never read and consequently are not written to the cache.
 The skipped over parts are filled with zeros.
 This means that the cache file doesn't necessarily correspond to a full download of the source stream.

        Both of these issues could be improved if there is any user interest.

+       .. warning:: Causes random corruption when used with ordered chapters or with ``--audio-file``.

+    2. Passing the string ``TMP``.
+This will not be interpreted as filename.
+       Instead, an invisible temporary file is created.
+It depends on your C library where this file is created (usually ``/tmp/``), and whether filename is visible (the ``tmpfile()`` function is used).
+On some systems, automatic deletion of the cache file might not be guaranteed (like on MS Windows).

+       If you want to use a file cache, this mode is recommended, because it doesn't break ordered chapters or ``--audio-file``.
+These modes open multiple cache streams, and using the same file for them obviously clashes.

     Also see ``--cache-file-size``.

-    .. warning:: Causes random corruption when used with ordered chapters.

 ``--cache-file-size=<kBytes>``
     Maximum size of the file created with ``--cache-file``.
 For read accesses above this size, the cache is simply not used.

+    Keep in mind that some use-cases, like playing ordered chapters with cache enabled, will actually create multiple cache files, each of which will use up to this much disk space.

     (Default: 1048576, 1 GB.)